kubernetes-sigs/cluster-api/docs/book/src/clusterctl/configuration.md

 ## Provider repositories

-The `clusterctl` CLI is designed to work with providers implementing the [clusterct Provider Contract](contract.md).
+The `clusterctl` CLI is designed to work with providers implementing the [clusterctl Provider Contract](provider-contract.md).

 Each provider is expected to define a provider repository, a well-known place where release assets are published.

 By default, `clusterctl` ships with providers sponsored by SIG Cluster Lifecycle.
+Use `clusterctl config providers` to get a list of supported providers.

 Users can customize the list of available providers using the `clusterctl` configuration file, as shown in the following example: